evancohen/docs.smart-mirror.io/docs/enabling-motion-detection.md

 ### Issues

-A live chat to get help and discuss mirror related issues: https://gitter.im/evancohen/smart-mirror.
-Usually there are a few folks hanging around in the lobby, but if there arent you are probubly better off [filing an issue](https://github.com/evancohen/smart-mirror/issues/new).
+A live chat to get help and discuss mirror related issues: [discord chat](https://discord.gg/EMb4ynW).
+Usually there are a few folks hanging around in the lobby, but if there aren't you are probably better off [filing an issue](https://github.com/evancohen/smart-mirror/issues/new).
 Please tag @justbill2020 on any motion detection issues.